-New accounting pronouncements: In May 2014, the Financial Accounting Standards Board (the "FASB") issued an accounting standards update on a comprehensive new revenue recognition standard that will supersede Accounting Standards Codification ("ASC") 605, Revenue Recognition.
-The new accounting guidance creates a framework under which an entity will allocate the transaction price to separate performance obligations and recognize revenue when each performance obligation is satisfied.
+In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606) that will supersede Accounting Standards Codification ("ASC") 605, Revenue Recognition.
 Under the new standard, entities will be required to use judgment and make estimates, including identifying performance obligations in a contract, estimating the amount of variable consideration to include in the transaction price, allocating the transaction price to each separate performance obligation, and determining when an entity satisfies its performance obligations.
+The new standard also requires more detailed disclosures related to the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
+The new guidance is effective for fiscal years and interim periods beginning after December 15, 2017, with early adoption permitted.
 The standard allows for either "full retrospective" adoption, meaning that the standard is applied to all of the periods presented with a cumulative catch-up adjustment as of the earliest period presented, or "modified retrospective" adoption, meaning the standard is applied only to the most current period presented in the financial statements with a cumulative catch-up as of the current period.

-In July 2015, the FASB decided to defer the original effective date by one year to be effective for annual reporting periods beginning after December 15, 2017 instead of December 15, 2016 for public entities, with early adoption permitted.
-The Partnership intends to use the modified retrospective adoption approach.
-The Partnership has identified all of its revenue streams and based on current evaluations to-date, the Partnership does not anticipate this new guidance will have a material impact on its consolidated financial statements.
-The Partnership is continuing to evaluate the disclosure requirements of this new guidance and does not plan on early adopting this guidance.
+The Partnership intends to use the modified retrospective adoption approach and does not plan to early adopt.
+The Partnership has completed its review of a representative sample of revenue contracts covering its material revenue streams that was designed to evaluate any potential changes in revenue recognition upon adoption of the new standard, and based on evaluations to-date, the implementation of the new standard is not anticipated to have a material impact on the consolidated financial statements.
+The Partnership is concurrently evaluating the information technology and internal control changes that will be required to implement the new standard based on the results of its contract review process.
+The Partnership continues to evaluate the disclosure requirements of this new guidance, and expects to fully complete its evaluation of the impacts of ASU 2014-09 to the consolidated financial statements and related disclosures by 2017 year end.

-In February 2016, the FASB issued Accounting Standard Update ("ASU") No. 2016-02, Leases (Topic 842), which requires lessees to recognize the lease assets and lease liabilities classified as operating leases on the balance sheet.
-The amendment will be effective for reporting periods beginning on or after December 15, 2018, and early adoption is permitted.
-The Partnership will use the modified retrospective adoption approach.
-Based on current evaluations to-date, the Partnership does not anticipate this new guidance will have a material impact on its consolidated financial statements and will not early adopt.
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which requires lessees to recognize the lease assets and lease liabilities classified as operating leases on the balance sheet.
+The new standard will be effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years, and early adoption is permitted.
+The Partnership will use the modified retrospective adoption approach and does not plan to early adopt.
+Based on current evaluations to-date, the Partnership does not anticipate this new guidance will have a material impact on its consolidated financial statements and related disclosures as this guidance does not apply to leases to explore for or use minerals, oil, natural gas, and similar resources.